caxapyk/pytape/README.md

 # pytape
-Client-Server application to remote backup\restore and manage tape device in Linux written on Python
+GNU mt and tar utils wrapper to remote backup\restore and manage tape device in Linux written on Python TCP sockets